-One of the fundamental principles is that driving is a privilege that must be applied for.
-So, a license is only permitted to those drivers who have established and proven that they can fully conform to the rules of the road and drive responsibly.
-And since a driving license is a responsibility and a privilege, all 50 states of the U.S. have identified that driving without a valid license in hand is punishable.
+One of the fundamental principles is that driving is a privilege that you must apply for.
+So, a license is only permitted to those drivers who have established and proven that they can fully conform to the road rules and drive responsibly.
+And since a driver’s license is a responsibility and a privilege, all 50 states of the U.S. have identified that driving without a valid license in hand is punishable.

-Did you know that nearly 1 million people in the state of North Carolina have suspended driver licenses?
+Did you know that nearly 1 million people in the state of North Carolina have suspended driver’s licenses?
 That’s approximately one in every nine licensed drivers in N.C.
-And most drivers have suspended licenses not because of dangerous driving, but because they failed to show up on the day of trial and owe money to the court.
+And most drivers have suspended licenses not because of dangerous driving but because they failed to show up on the day of trial and owe money to the court.

 Here are the most common situations in which you could be found guilty.
 However, potential penalties vary from case to case.
 The possible circumstances are:

 - You have a license, but it was not with you when you were pulled over

 - You were driving with an expired license

 - You have lived in the state of North Carolina for over two months, but you’re still driving with an out-of-state license